Have you ever wondered what stops a client from making that important first appointment?

 Is most of the information on your site about you?

-There are ways to highlight your experience that do not involve lengthy paragraphs that read like a CV.
+- Look for ways to highlight your experience that do not involve lengthy paragraphs that read like a CV.

-For example; 'I treat people suffering with anxiety' can become, 'Are you suffering from anxiety?' or 'Is anxiety getting in the way of your social life?'
+- Can you replace every 'I' you have written with 'you' by rephrasing what you've said; For example; 'I treat people suffering with anxiety' can become, 'Are you suffering from anxiety?' or 'Is anxiety getting in the way of your social life?'

 Are you offering stand alone single sessions?